learn-co-curriculum/phase-0-intro-to-js-2-debugging-in-node/README.md

 our JavaScript outside the browser) includes a similar debugging tool.
 In this lesson, we will walk through how to use the [Node.js debugger][node-debugger].

 Fork and clone this lesson into your local environment.
-Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.
+To do this, click the GitHub "octocat" button at the top of this page to open the lesson's GitHub repo, then click "Fork."
+Once you've cloned it down to your machine, navigate into the lesson's directory in the terminal, then run `code .` to open the files in Visual Studio Code.
 There are no tests so you do not need to run `npm install`.

 ## The Node.js Debugger